pmean/build-website/text/22/writing-goals-may-2022.md

 I am hoping that tracking statistics like those listed above will help me set reasonable goals for this website conversion.

+### Acknowledgments

+UMKC makes a strong commitment to its faculty and provides lots of resources to help us grow.
+This includes a strong commitment from Antonio Byrd and Jane Greer to hold this three day bootcamp.
+A couple dozen faculty signed up and we all worked hard during the bootcamp on our respective writing assignments.
+Antonio and Jane provided helpful guidance at the beginning and end of each day and also covered important tips for writers during a lunchtime session.

 [si03]: http://new.pmean.com/2003/
 [si07]: http://new.pmean.com/2007/
 [si11]: http://new.pmean.com/2011/